musa-509-fall-2021/final-project-sample/PROPOSAL.md

 - increasing average time since last renovations may prompt grant program for building facade or internals rejuvenation
 - low foot traffic in the face of other positively trending metrics may prompt public space activation events

+## Goal

+* Ensure vibrant healthy commercial corridors throughout the city

 ## Stakeholders

-* City officials who want to identify commercial districts where additional resources might be helpful.
+* City officials (e.g., the Department of Commerce) who want to identify commercial districts where additional resources might be helpful.
-* Community groups that advocate for their main streets.
+* Community groups (e.g., Registered Community Organizations) that advocate for their main streets.

+## Decisions

+* (Commerce) Which commercial corridors to funnel finite resources to spur health
+* (Commerce) What resources to devote to each commercial corridor
+* (RCOs) On what grounds to request resources from the City

 ## Data sources